Daviddedic2008/Daviddedic2008/README.md

 - All of my pinned projects!
 - My small STM32 microkernel

-    Finished a round robin co-op scheduler with timeouts, ipc(via mailbox systme), and a simple memory allocator
+    Finished a round robin co-op scheduler with timeouts, ipc(via mailbox system), and a simple memory allocator
 - My realtime render pipeline for STM32 ARM

     Finished a rasterizer(W.I.P raytracer)